holy-two/vite-plugin-alias/README.md

 }
 ```

-`vite-plugin-alias-from-types` will automatically parse the paths set within the paths to define aliases.
+`@holy-two/vite-plugin-alias` will automatically parse the paths set within the paths to define aliases.
 So you can use `~/components/**` (same as `./src/components/**`) to access files.